 Here is more information about all the candidates.

 How Candidates Qualified for the First Two Democratic Presidential Primary Debates

 In February, the DNC published specific debate guidelines spelling out what candidates have to do to participate.

-Democratic candidates may qualify for the first and second debate by meeting one of the two following sets of criteria:
+Democratic candidates could qualify for the first and second debates by meeting one of the two following sets of criteria:

 Criteria 1- Polling Method: Participants must register 1% or more support in three polls (which may be national polls, or polls in Iowa, New Hampshire, South Carolina, and/or Nevada) publicly released between Jan.
 1, 2019, and 14 days prior to the date of the debate.
 Qualifying polls will be limited to those sponsored by one or more of the following organizations/institutions: Associated Press, ABC News, CBS News, CNN, Des Moines Register, Fox News, Las Vegas Review Journal, Monmouth University, NBC News, New York Times, National Public Radio (NPR), Quinnipiac University, Reuters, University of New Hampshire, Wall Street Journal, USA Today, Washington Post, Winthrop University.
 Any candidate’s three qualifying polls must be conducted by different organizations, or if by the same organization, must be in different geographical areas.

 Criteria 2 - Grassroots Fundraising Method: Candidates may qualify for the debate by demonstrating that the campaign has received donations from at least (1) 65,000 unique donors; and (2) a minimum of 200 unique donors per state in at least 20 U.S. states.